David Chartrand: President of the Manitoba Métis Federation

 After the 2025 Canadian Election and the passing of Bill C-5, Chartrand voiced concerns over the lack of indigenous consultation for the projects being funded by the bill.
-Follow up efforts by the Federal Government to engage in consultations regarding Bill C-5 were boycotted by the MMF due to the inclusion of the Metis Nation of Ontario, which the MMF does not consider a legitimate organization.
-Despite these issues, the MMF and Chartrand did not withdraw their support for the legislation.
+Follow-up efforts by the Federal Government to engage in consultations regarding Bill C-5 were boycotted by the MMF due to the inclusion of the Métis Nation of Ontario, which the MMF does not consider a legitimate organization.
+Despite these issues, the MMF and Chartrand didn't withdraw their support for the legislation.

 Legal contributions to the recognition of Métis rights

-One of his first acts upon election was the reinstatement of the Red River Métis Land Claims case.
+One of his early acts upon election was the reinstatement of the Red River Métis Land Claims case.
 The Manitoba Métis Federation won the 2013 Supreme Court decision in Manitoba Métis Federation (MMF) v.
 Canada.
-The Supreme Court of Canada recognized that the claim of the Manitoba Métis Community was "not a series of claims for individual relief" but a "collective claim for declaratory relief for the purposes of reconciliation between the descendants of the Métis people of the Red River Valley and Canada" and granted the MMF standing, concluding "[t]his collective claim merits allowing the body representing the collective Métis interest to come before the court".
+The Supreme Court of Canada recognized that the claim of the Manitoba Métis Community was "Not a series of claims for individual relief" but a "collective claim for declaratory relief for the purposes of reconciliation between the descendants of the Métis people of the Red River Valley and Canada" and granted the MMF standing, concluding "This collective claim merits allowing the body representing the collective Métis interest to come before the court".

-The decision further held that "[t]he unfinished business of reconciliation of the Métis people with Canadian sovereignty is a matter of national and constitutional import" and issued a declaration "[t]hat the federal Crown failed to implement the land grant provision set out in section 31 of the Manitoba Act, 1870 in accordance with the honour of the Crown".
+The decision further held that "The unfinished business of reconciliation of the Métis people with Canadian sovereignty is a matter of national and constitutional import" and issued a declaration "That the federal Crown failed to implement the land grant provision set out in section 31 of the Manitoba Act, 1870, in accordance with the honour of the Crown".

-This decision related to subsequent Supreme Court decisions, like the 2016 Daniels case that recognized the Métis Nation as section rights holders under the Canadian Constitution.
-On May 27, 2016, the Manitoba Métis Federation and the Government of Canada signed a Memorandum of Understanding on Advancing Reconciliation, to foster engagement in an exploratory discussions process to develop a mutually agreeable Framework Agreement.
+This decision related to subsequent Supreme Court decisions, such as the 2016 Daniels case that recognized the Métis Nation as section rights holders under the Canadian Constitution.
+On May 27, 2016, the Manitoba Métis Federation and the Government of Canada signed a Memorandum of Understanding on Advancing Reconciliation to foster engagement in an exploratory discussion process to develop a mutually agreeable Framework Agreement.

 In 2021, the Manitoba Métis Federation and the Government of Canada signed a Negotiators Agreement to advance reconciliation consistent with section 35 of the Constitution Act, 1982.

 On July 6, 2021, Chartrand represented the Manitoba Métis Federation in signing the Manitoba Métis Self-Government Recognition and Implementation Agreement with Canada, which recognizes the Manitoba Métis Federation as the national government of the Red River Métis.
 This agreement is the first Métis self-government agreement, intended to pave the way for a modern-day treaty for the Red River Métis.

-On November 30, 2024, Chartrand signed the Red River Metis Recognition and Implementation Treaty with the Government of Canada.
+On November 30, 2024, Chartrand signed the Red River Métis Self-Government Recognition and Implementation Treaty with the Government of Canada.

 Personal life

 Chartrand is married to Glorian Yakiwchuk, a Red River Métis businesswoman from Cranberry Portage, Manitoba.
-They reside in Winnipeg, Manitoba and are raising their granddaughter, Martha Chartrand.
+They reside in Winnipeg, Manitoba and are raising their granddaughter.

 Chartrand was raised in a Roman Catholic household.